Brain Damage (wrestler): Combat Zone Wrestling

 Damage began competing for Combat Zone Wrestling (CZW) in 2005, appearing at their Tournament of Death IV show on July 30 in New Castle, Delaware.
 In his first round match, he defeated Beef Wellington in a two out of three falls tables match after winning the third fall by powerbombing Wellington through a "Light Tube Table".
 He lost his second round match to Necro Butcher, however, in a fans bring the weapons match, where the fans at the show provided the weapons used during the match.
-In 2006, Damage participated in the Tournament of Death V, defeating Necro Butcher and Toby Klein in a Fans Bring The Weapons Death match, by eliminating Klein to eliminate him from the tournament.
-He won a four-way Barbed Wire and Panes of Glass Death match in the second round, but was defeated by Nick Gage in the final.
+In 2006, Damage participated in the Tournament of Death V, defeating Necro Butcher and Toby Klein in a Fans Bring The Weapons Deathmatch, by eliminating Klein to eliminate him from the tournament.
+He won a four-way Barbed Wire and Panes of Glass Deathmatch in the second round but was defeated by Nick Gage in the final.

 Damage began competing full-time for CZW in 2007, competing mainly in singles competition.
 On April 7, at Out With the Old, In With the New, Damage defeated Danny Havoc, before Drake Younger at Restore the Order in May to win the CZW Ultraviolent Underground Championship.
 After the match, he quickly established himself as a villainous character by joining Maven Bentley's faction, also including Mitch Ryder and D. J. Hyde, and being involved in a scripted altercation with Lobo.
 Damage also competed at Tournament of Death VI, but lost to Drake Younger in the final.
 Damage defended the Ultraviolent Underground Championship against Younger at Dishonorable Conduct in August, however, the match ended in a double pin, so the owner of CZW, Zandig vacated the championship.
 At TOD: Fast Forward, Damage won a four-way elimination match to win the vacant championship.
 Damage also competed at Cage of Death 9, but was eliminated from the Cage of Death match.